4. More ressources for social work and counseling

 • Professionalization measures for sex workers in order to achieve the highest possible degree of safe and self-determined work.
 This includes for example teaching negotiation and enforcement techniques as well as professional attitudes towards sex work and information about rights and obligations.

-• Voluntary and anonymous counseling on ways to protect ones sexual health need to be greatly expanded, in particular about other safer sex methods in addition to condoms – such as PrEP (as an additional HIV protection method) and PEP (as an emergency measure).
+• Voluntary and anonymous counseling on ways to protect ones sexual health need to be greatly expanded, in particular about other safer sex methods than condoms – such as PrEP (as an additional HIV protection method) and PEP (as an emergency measure).

 To enable them to fulfill these extremely important tasks and functions, it is necessary to expand financial and human resources of specialized counselling centres (in the areas of sex work and human trafficking), drug support centers, HIV service organizations and health authorities as well as the establishment of new permanent services.
 The cuts in the social sector pose a serious threat to many current and future sex workers.
 If this trend is not stopped, an increase in exploitation can be expected as a result.